SCOPE OF THIS CHAPTER

 - Establish the private foster carer's child care experience, access to support and views and intentions regarding behaviour management of the child;

-- Establish the private foster carer's understanding of the child's culture, and give advice in relation to resources and facilities which could assist in meeting the child's racial, cultural, religious and linguistic needs, including the use of an interpreter if necessary;
+- Establish the private foster carer's understanding of the child's culture, and give advice in relation to resources and facilities which could assist in meeting the child's educational, social, emotional racial, cultural, religious and linguistic needs, including the use of an interpreter if necessary;

 - Advise the private foster carer of the need for notification to Children's Services in the event of a change in circumstances and preparation of the child before any further move, and for continuity of information being passed to the next carer.